Get Your Employment Arbitration Case Packet — File in Kansas City Without a Lawyer

 - August 10-12, 2023: Arbitration hearings held in Kansas City, Missouri (64191).

 The Arbitration Proceedings: The hearings took place over three days at a downtown Kansas City arbitration center.
-Anderson was represented by labor attorney Michelle Tran, who argued that the company failed to follow its own progressive disciplinary policy and misclassified Anderson’s exemption status to avoid overtime liability.
+Anderson was represented by labor attorney the claimant, who argued that the company failed to follow its own progressive disciplinary policy and misclassified Anderson’s exemption status to avoid overtime liability.
 Midtown Logistics’ legal counsel, Peter McGill, pressed that the employee handbook clearly classified certain roles, including Anderson’s, as exempt due to managerial responsibilities in scheduling and compliance duties.

 The arbitrator, retired judge Samuel H. Reid, meticulously reviewed company emails, time logs, and testimonies from coworkers who confirmed Anderson frequently clocked 55-hour workweeks.
 The company’s disciplinary records painted a mixed picture, showing some safety concerns but also inconsistencies in enforcement.